rainepretorius/olarm-ha-integration/info.md

 1.)
 Install via HACS.<br />
 2.)
 Restart Home Assistant.<br />
 3.)
 Get your Olarm API key at : https://user.olarm.co/#/api<br />
 4.)
-Get your device id here: https://apiv4.olarm.co/api/v4/devices?accessToken=APIKEY (Replace API key with the one from step 3).<br />
+Navigate to the Devices and Services tab under Settings.<br />
 5.)
-Navigate to the Devices and Services tab under Settings.<br />
+Click on Add Integration.<br />
 6.)
-Click on Add Integration.<br />
+Search for Olarm Sensors<br />
 7.)
-Search for Olarm Sensors<br />
+Enter these details in the fields in the popup.
+(Only API key is needed)<br />
+It gets all the devices assisiated with the api key automatically.<br />
 8.)
-Enter these details in the fields in the popup.<br />
-9.)
 Select the Scan Interval in seconds.
 This is the interval in seconds that Home Assistant will refresh the entity states.<br />
-10.)
+9.)
 The zones will appear under the integration and under entities as binary_sensor.{zone name}.
 The status of each area will be alarm_control_panel.{area name}</br>
+10.)
+The services provided by this integration allows you to Arm, Sleep, Stay and Disarm each area individually.<br />
 11.)
-The services provided by this integration allows you to Arm, Sleep, Stay and Disarm each area individually.<br />
+There are buttons to trigger utility keys and pgm zones of your alarm.
 12.)
-There are buttons to trigger utility keys and pgm zones of your alarm.
-13.)
-Customize your own frontend or use the <a href="https://www.home-assistant.io/dashboards/alarm-panel/">Home Assistant Alarm Panel Card</a><br />
+Customize your own frontend or use the <a href="https://www.home-assistant.io/dashboards/alarm-panel/">Home Assistant Alarm Panel Card</a><br /> or the <a href="https://github.com/piitaya/lovelace-mushroom/blob/main/docs/cards/alarm-control-panel.md"> Mushroom Alarm control panel card</a>
 <br />
 # Services</br>
 zone_1_arm:</br>